Snail664/coding-tutor/assets/questions/BusyMoonRovers.md

     `"Rover X route: location_1 -> location_2 -> ... -> location_N"` \
     Each rover always starts and ends at "base".

-### Output

-Return a single integer representing the total distance traveled by all rovers.

 ## Example